-3.3.4 Assistant Director of Financial Aid for Federal Programs (updated 04-21-2022)
+3.3.4 Assistant Director of Financial Aid for Federal Programs (updated June, 2023)

-- The Assistant Director for Federal Programs reports directly to the Associate Director with additional supervision by the Director - Assists Associate Director in Overseeing the Federal Aid programs - Supervises three (3) full-time support staff members (updated 07-06-2022) - Two processing Staff responsible for the day-to-day processing of federal aid student files and verifying eligibility, and monitoring BDMS for their processes - One processing staff member responsible for overseeing the federal work study program, student assignments in Student Job Portal, time & record keeping / reconciliation, and back up for state and employee discounts and fee waivers.
+The Assistant Director for Federal Programs reports directly to the Associate Director with additional supervision by the Director

+- Assists Associate Director in Overseeing the Federal Aid programs - Supervises four (4) full-time support staff members (updated June, 2023) - One Coordinator responsible for overseeing the federal work study program, student assignments in Student Job Portal, and time & record keeping / reconciliation. - Two processing Staff responsible for the day-to-day processing of federal aid student files and verifying eligibility, and monitoring BDMS for their processes - One staff member responsible for overseeing the front desk, financial aid email account, and all aspects of customer service. - Coordinates the submission of data to the Department of Ed for dataload processes and correction files

-- Coordinates the submission of data to the Department of Ed for dataload processes and correction files - Assists in development of new policies and procedures as they relate to verification of FAFSA data - Oversees the processing/applications administered as a result of federal and state compliance issues - Ensures that all application processing is held within federal processing guidelines. - Directly oversees BDMS processing - Runs the federal work-study payroll process - Performs the federal Direct Loan Reconciliation process - Administers the Office Outreach program by representing the Office of Financial Aid at community and high school workshops - Works with campus organizations to provide financial aid information as needed, including, but not limited to academic department presentations, SOAR presentations and all other outreach activities - Assists other administrative staff with testing of new software upgrades and other general releases - Performs related and, occasionally, other duties as assigned by the Director and Associate Director - Current Employee: Vacant (updated January 17, 2023)
+- Assists in development of new policies and procedures as they relate to verification of FAFSA data - Oversees the processing/applications administered as a result of federal and state compliance issues - Ensures that all application processing is held within federal processing guidelines. - Directly oversees BDMS processing - Oversees and back-up for the federal work-study payroll process - Administers the Office Outreach program by representing the Office of Financial Aid at community and high school workshops - Assigns C&S coverage for reception area as need arises, line triage - Works with campus organizations to provide financial aid information as needed, including, but not limited to academic department presentations, SOAR presentations and all other outreach activities - Assists other administrative staff with testing of new software upgrades and other general releases - Performs related and, occasionally, other duties as assigned by the Director and Associate Director

+Current Employee: Kensley McClung (updated May, 2024)

-3.3.5 Technical Coordinator (updated 04-21-2022)
+3.3.5 Outreach Coordinator (updated September, 2024)